abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 - Push your image to your registry

+> Replace the value of the REGISTRY with your own if need.
 > If you don't have your own registry, you can skip this command but keep using `REGISTRY=abcdesktopio`

 ```